Updated June 30, 2026

 • Limited customization depth

-• Less flexible for complex training models
+• Less flexible for complex or commercial training models

 Pricing

-Distinctive Strength
+Standout Strength

 Structured training programs.